henkall/cod4xServer-docker/README.md

 1. Run a COD4 client and try to connect to `yourhostIPaddress:28960`

 OBS: If you can't see the server in the game then try to add the server ip to the favorites in Call of Duty server list.
 Remember the portnumber.
+Also check your filter so you allow it to show moded servers.

+If you are running version 1.7 of the game then get the patch from https://cod4x.me/ (The Windows client download).
+This can be removed again if you don't want to use it anymore.